martindocs/martindocs/README.md

 ## 🚀 Current Project: C# Mini Projects

 Welcome to the CSharp Playground repository!
-This space is dedicated to exploring C# through theory, code snippets, and mini projects.
-The goal of this repository is to be an ever-evolving collection of resources as I dive deeper into C# concepts and build out small programs for practice.
+This space is dedicated to exploring C# through theory, code snippets, and mini-projects.
+Each project is an opportunity to explore new concepts, solve problems, and refine practical skills.

 - **Technologies Used:** 🛠️ C#, .NET, WPF, ASP.NET, Microsoft SQL Server / PostgreSQL (with plans to incorporate more libraries and frameworks as I progress).
 - **Learning:** Currently focusing on foundational C# skills, with plans to delve into advanced topics such as asynchronous programming, design patterns, and more.